GLaDO8/Image_processing_toolkit/README.md

 ## Synopsis

 This Image processing toolkit is written in C++ and works on .ppm files.
-.ppm files are portable pixmap format.
-It was created in the 80s for usage in E-mails.
+.ppm files are portable pixmap format files.
+These were created in the 80s for usage in E-mails and on the internet.
 The format of a .ppm file looks like this.
 ```
 P3